Jostle’s compliance with GDPR

 Data Portability

 Similar to above, Jostle provides tools that allow designated administrators to extract the information in an individual’s profile and provide that to them.
 An individual themselves can download any files or other information that they have added to their personal profiles.
-Once again, Jostle considers the data and content outside of an individual’s profile to the property of the organization and not the individual and as such does not provide an automated way of extracting that content per individual.
+Once again, Jostle considers the data and content outside of an individual’s profile to be the property of the organization and not the individual and as such does not provide an automated way of extracting that content per individual.

 International transfers